 Whilst we can see some debts here, the position does not seem too bad.
 There is still plenty of headroom which does not seem to be in any danger of being breached any time soon and assuming capex does drop off the cash position should start making inroads into the debt.

-The balance sheet shows a heavy positive net asset position, as there are few intangible assets.
-One concern may be that trade receivables and inventories have risen past the rate of turnover, perhaps not a good thing coming into a more difficult period for the company.
+The balance sheet shows a heavy positive net asset position.
+There are few intangible assets.
+One concern may be that trade receivables and inventories have risen past the rate of turnover.
+This is not a good thing coming into a more difficult period for the company.

 At face value, it seems implausible that a relatively small miss in earnings could wipe out so much value off a company.
 A £2m loss of turnover may equate to profits falling only slightly – from £10.6m to £10m perhaps.
 Yet in terms of market capitalisation, over £100m has gone.

 The trouble is, there are a few more factors at play.
 The first being whether this decrease of sales is going to be a one-off thing, or the start of a steady decline.
-The trading statement makes reference to two different sectors in one section of the business to be slowing – both Europe and North America.
-Whether this may have a contagion effect and spread to other regions or even divisions of their business is not yet clear, but what is clear is that markets are heavily punishing any uncertainty.
+The trading statement makes reference to two different sectors in one section of the business to be slowing.
+Both Europe and North America have suffered.
+Whether this may have a contagion effect and spread to other regions or even divisions of their business is not yet clear.
+What is clear is that markets are heavily punishing any uncertainty.

-Another factor is that Zotefoams were an extremely expensive share to buy – prior to day trading at something in excess of 25 times earnings.
+Another factor is that Zotefoams were an extremely expensive share to buy.
+Prior to this it was trading at something in excess of 25 times earnings.
 Much of that premium was due to the anticipation of further growth.
 If it looks as it that growth may not materialise at the rates expected, we could expect the share to significantly de-rate.
 With big capital expenses committed for the next few years, it is imperative that trading remains strong.

 Technological advances also pose some risk to Zotefoams.
-Their margins seem to indicate they are enjoying some competitive advantages for now, although whether a competitor could produce a product which exceeds the specifications is unknown.
+Their margins seem to indicate they are enjoying some competitive advantages for now.
+Whether a competitor could produce a product which exceeds the specifications is unknown.